genGit963/RV_JS/8. Performance Optimization/1. Critical Rendering Path/1_browser_rendering_insight.md

 ### 4.2 Reducing the Critical Path Length

-- Minimize the number of round trips to the server by reducing the file sizes and the number of requests.
+- Minimize the number of round trips to the `server by reducing the file sizes` and the `number of requests`.
-- Use techniques like bundling and minification.
+- Use techniques like `bundling` and `minification`.

 ### 4.3 Prioritizing Critical Resources

-- Ensure that the resources essential for rendering the page are downloaded first by optimizing resource prioritization and using HTTP/2 features.
+- Ensure that the resources essential for rendering the page are downloaded first by optimizing resource `prioritization` and using `HTTP/2 features`.

 ## 5. Code Examples for Optimization Techniques